 I would describe this pedalling technique as Lift, Flick, Claw (LFC).
 It’s the absolute opposite of, er, mashing, or stomping, as the thing that you think about least is pushing down.

-If you try single leg pedalling you’ll find that the lift is the part of the stroke where it’s most difficult to generate any acceleration.
-Effectively it’s the recovery phase before the start of the next stroke.
+The Lift is the recovery phase before the start of the next stroke.
 The Claw phase should ensure that the lift begins with the toes pointing down.
 The momentum from the Claw phase takes the pedal well through the bottom dead spot so propulsion (driving torque) is now being provided by the other leg.
 The lifting is done by the hip flexor.
-With the toes pointing straight down the rest of the leg is relaxed and there is very little tendency to apply downward pressure to the rising pedal.
+With the toes pointing down the rest of the leg is relaxed and there is very little tendency to apply downward pressure to the rising pedal.
 The lift phase doesn’t contribute to the stroke by applying forward torque – it contributes by not applying any backwards torque.

 The Flick phase is the start of the new stroke.
-The muscle down the front of the shin (Tibialis Anterior) flicks the toes forward through the top dead spot as the thigh starts to push down again.
-The speed of the flick, relative to the overall pedalling cadence, will depend somewhat on the cycling conditions.
-Uphill, or into a headwind, where a continuous force is required the flick will be extremely quick, downhill, with a tailwind or in the middle of a bunch it can be much more leisurely.
+The muscle down the front of the shin (the Tibialis Anterior) flicks the toes forward through the top dead spot as the thigh starts to push down again.
+The speed of the flick, relative to the angular velocity of the crank, depends somewhat on the cycling conditions.
+Uphill, or into a headwind, where a continuous force is required the flick is extremely quick.
+Downhill, with a tailwind or in the middle of a bunch it can be much more leisurely.

 The Claw phase begins as soon as the flick is completed and comprises a curved push combining continued downward acceleration of the knee with a forceful extension of the ankle.
 The objective is to apply a force tangential to the crank through the power phase of the stroke.
 This should result in a strong ankling motion culminating behind the bottom dead spot with the toes pointing somewhat downwards.

-So why do I think that this is a better way than pushing over the top and dragging through the bottom?
+So why do I think that LFC is better than pushing over the top and dragging through the bottom?

 The LFC action is exactly the same when riding out of the saddle.
-Instead of lifting the knees upwards, however, the rider should think about throwing them forwards.
+Instead of lifting your knees upwards, however, you should think about throwing them forwards, over your handlebars.

 Breaking the cycle into three sections, rather than two (push/pull), or four (down/back/up/forward), means that with both legs working there is no gap when neither leg is contributing.